Today, we’ll talk about the use of Liaisons.

 Liaison versus other coordination models

 A liaison is a limited version of the embedded model.
-When you need deep context, use the embedded model.
+When you need deep context, embed someone instead.
 When it makes sense to work together, prefer the embedded model.
-If your need for context isn’t significant, use the liaison model instead.
+If your need for context isn’t significant, use a liaison instead.

-When you want someone to be available, a rotation model can be preferable.
+When you want someone to be always available, a Rotation can be preferable.
 Rotations build less context.
 They also share the burden of being available better.

-A collection of liaisons from many places forms a centralized liaison.
-For example, a group of technical leads might form a technical leadership group.
-Each team contributes a technical lead.
+A collection of liaisons from many places forms a “Centralized Liaison”.
+For example, you might have each team send their technical lead to form a technical leadership group.
 The technical leadership group then shares information and coordinates with each other.

 - Use liaisons with product marketing.